trello-archive/trellisheets/styleguide.md

 Some additional things to keep in mind:

-- Provide markup examples in comments in the header of your component file.
-The namespacing should help, but examples are more clear.
 - Comments rarely hurt.
 If you find an answer on Stack Overflow or in a blog post, add the link to a comment so future people know what’s up.
 It’s good to explain the purpose of the file in a comment at the top.
 - In your markup, order classes like so `<div class="component mod util state js"></div>`.
 - You can embed common images and files under 10kb using datauris.
 In the Trello web client, you can use `embed(/path/to/file)` to do this.
 This saves a request, but adds to the CSS size, so only use it on extremely common things like the logo.
 - Avoid body classes.
 There is rarely a need for them.
 Stick to modifiers within your component.
 - Explicitly write out class names in selectors.
 Don’t concatenate strings or use preprocessor trickery to build a class name.
 We want to be able to search for class names and that makes it impossible.
 This goes for `.js-` classes in JavaScript, too.
 - If you are worried about long selector names making our CSS huge, don’t be.
 Compression makes this a moot point.

-Some additional reading on CSS architecture around the web:

-- [Medium’s CSS guidelines.](https://gist.github.com/fat/a47b882eb5f84293c4ed) I ~~stole~~ learned a lot from this.
-- [“CSS At…” from CSS Tricks](http://css-tricks.com/css/).
-This is a big list of CSS practices at various companies.
-- The BEM, or “block, element, modifier”, methodology is similar to our components.
-It is well explained in [this CSS Wizardry article](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).

 ### Performance